Support Centre

 7.5.
 Data protection officer appointment

-• keep a list of the processing carried out, which list shall be immediately accessible to any person applying for access.
+A DPR shall be a person who holds the requisite qualifications and shall keep a list of the processing carried out, which shall be immediately accessible to any person.

-• ensure that the data controller processes personal data in a lawful and correct manner and in accordance with good practice, and where the data protection representative identifies any inadequacies, they must bring these to the attention of the data controller; and
+• ensuring that the data controller processes personal data correctly, lawfully, and in accordance with good practice.
+Where the DPR identifies any inadequacies, they shall bring these to the attention of the data controller (Section 36(4) of the Act);

-• assist the data subject to ensure that their rights under the Data Protection Act are protected.
+• assisting data subjects to ensure that their rights under the Act are protected Section 36(4) of the Act);

-A data protection representative shall maintain a register of the processing conducted on behalf of the data controller (Section 37(1) of the Data Protection Act).
+• maintaining a register of the processing conducted on behalf of the data controller (Section 37(1) of the Act).

-The data protection representative shall, at the instruction of the data controller, provide the following information to any person who requests for it, if that information has not been notified to the Commissioner in terms of Section 34 of the Data Protection Act:
+In addition to the above, Section 37(2) of the Act provides that a DPR shall, at the instruction of a data controller, provide the information below to any person who requests it, if that information has not been notified to the Commissioner pursuant to Section 34 of the Act:

 • the name and address of the data controller or data processor;